An online teaching portfolio is an incredibly valuable tool for any teacher to showcase their accomplishments.

 - Create your own website using Bluehost (only $2.95/month), web.com, SITE 123, etc.

 - Use your school’s or university’s website.

-Here are five examples, each with a different style of teaching portfolio.
+Here are five digital teaching portfolio examples, each with a different style of teaching portfolio template.
 There is no one-size-fits-all design, but there are certain features they all need to have, which I will explain after the examples.

 - A. Paulin is obviously passionate about mathematics and knows a lot.
 He combines his passion for math with his desire to be a great mathematics teacher.

 - Cindy Salib’s main objective in teaching is clear.
 She openly states that she wants to change the world for the better by positively impacting children through education.
 While the pdf is a little messy with scanned documents, the graphics highlight her devotion to children.

 - Thomas Leeper chooses to explain his subject at the outset, then explain his fundamental drive to understand political psychology.
 He believes education is the foundation for engaging students in good government.

 - Cathy Brownell.
 This portfolio is academic-oriented and sends the message that she is a no-nonsense person when it comes to valuing an individual’s life experiences and using them to further their education and understanding.